rodneymaiato/codingBlog/content/posts/how-to-add-google-analytics-to-a-hugo-site.md

 - Save the changes.
 - If you use a hosting platform like Netlify, commit your changes to Github and your site will be updated.

 Google will begin the process of tracking your site.
-When you log into your Google Analytics account, you will see a message indicating that no data has not yet been collected because your site is too new.
+When you log into your Google Analytics account, you will see a message indicating that data has not yet been collected because your site is too new.
 And, in a day or two, a message that says, your data collection is active and that it may take up to 24 hours to appear in your Analytics account.

 ![google analytics message](/google_analytics_setup.png)